My Decade

-My Decade is the third extended play by South Korea-based American singer Jessica Jung.
+My Decade is the third extended play by American and South Korean singer Jessica Jung.
 It was released on August 9, 2017, by Coridel Entertainment and Interpark.

 Meant to celebrate her 10th anniversary of debut as a singer, the EP contains 6 songs, including the previously released single "Because It's Spring" and the title track "Summer Storm", as well as the final single "Starry Night".
 Unlike Jung's previous EPs, My Decade does not have an English version.

 Promotion

 Singles

 "It's Spring" was released as a digital single on April 18, 2017, with an accompanying music video that features the singer in different sets as a type of behind the scenes.

 "Summer Storm" was released as the title track in conjunction with the EP on August 9 with an accompanying music video.

 "Starry Night" was released as the final single on September 1 with an accompanying lyric video that features the singer in different sets as a type of behind the scenes of the music video of the title track “Summer Storm”.